Native Azaleas: A Beginner’s Guide

 • In front walkways, underneath statement trees (as seen above)

-One of the coolest things about native azaleas is that they flower *before* the leaves fill out
+One of the coolest things about native azaleas is that many flower *before* the leaves fill out

 Where can I find native azaleas?